mtth/hdfs/README.rst

 Configuration
 -------------

-You can configure which clusters HdfsCLI connects to by writing your own configuration at `~/.hdfsrc` (this will also enable the `Client.from_alias` method).
+You can configure which clusters to connect to by writing your own configuration at `~/.hdfsrc` (this will also enable the `Client.from_alias` method).

-Sample configuration defining two aliases (`foo` and `bar`):
+Sample configuration defining two aliases, `foo` and `bar`:

 .. code-block:: cfg